kev1nd/ArduinoSensor/README.md

 3. Humidity (DHT11)
 4. Light Level

-Change the thingspeak key (top of code) to your channel key.

 ### Running for the first time
-Once you compile and run the code for the first time, it will try (and fail) to connect to Wifi.
-It will then list the found Wifi servers and ask you to select one using the serial port.
-The default baud rate for this is 115200.
-Enter the *number* next to the list to select one, then answer the password question.
+For the first time, run the Arduino connected to a serial port, and start the Serial Monitor (115200 Baud).
+Using the serial port as an entry-form, you will be asked if you want to configure - answer with "Y" to start the configuration process.
+If you do, you will be asked three questions:-

+1. Wifi SSID
+2. Wifi Password
+3. Your Thingspeak API key (for writing to your channel)

+If you either enter some data or wait for the timeout (10 seconds per question), the software will repeat the value entered and save the value into EEPROM.
+Of course, if you're too late and missed the question, just press the reset button on the Arduino.

+If left alone after a reset, the values stored in EEPROM will be used.

 The software should then sample the sensors once every 30 seconds, and update thingspeak.

 ## Future
-1. I plan to make the thingspeak key a configurable item, like the ssid and password
-2. There is a fault with the current version of the WifiEsp library, causing timeout reports.
-I plan to download and rebuild this library.
-3. A means of changing the wifi connection is needed - currently, this can only happen if the wifi connection can't happen
-4. A web service to configure, rather than a serial port form
+1. A web service to configure, rather than a serial port form